School Health ServicesParent's Health Guide

 2. Medication must be in the original container.

-Medication forms are available on our district website (Medication Form), at your school or local clinic.
+Medication forms are available on our district website (Medication Page), at your school or local clinic.

 Students may not carry medication at school with the exception of prescription inhalers and epinephrine auto injectors with a doctor’s written permission.